PHILOSOPHY, POLITICS AND ECONOMICS (BA/BSc)

 The final degree classification is determined by your second and final year marks and each contributes 50%.

 Our students have the opportunity to spend a year abroad at prestigious universities throughout Europe and in the US, Canada, Australia, Hong Kong and Japan as part of their course.

 There is the option to take a work abroad placement as part of an intercalated year on some pathways of this course.

 "Studying PPE means that I have a lot of flexibility with both my module choices and assessment methods, so I’m able to study some really interesting topics and understand them in depth.
 This year, I’m studying seven modules, and have opted to be assessed via essays wherever possible."

 Check out Doyin's blog

-A level: A*AA Additional grade A in GCSE Mathematics (or equivalent)
+A level: A*AA plus at least grade 7/ grade A in GCSE Mathematics